Linda McConnachie Accredited MBACP, BSc (Hons) in Counselling and Psychotherapy

 At the moment, there is lots of uncertainty, confusion and scare around.
 Many of us are facing distressing and sometimes traumatic experiences where no end or support seems to be in sight.
-It's then that sitting with a highly qualified and attuned counsellor can help you explore why you feel as you do and try to make sense of what's going on.
+These are times when a qualified and experienced Therapist or Counsellor can help you make sense of what's going on for you.

 We often push our own needs to the back of our minds and focus on others, especially in times of crises.
 Do this long enough and we can find ourselves lost.
-Deciding to seek counselling isn't about being selfish, it's about allowing yourself time and space to perhaps gain perspective and calm; it also means that others around you can directly benefit from the changes you make for yourself.
+Taking that first important step and seeking counselling, allows you the time and space to perhaps gain perspective and calm; it also means that others around you can directly benefit from the changes you make for yourself.

 I have a special interest in working with the effects of little-t trauma.
 These might be described as the events which exceed our capacity to cope, ie neglect, bullying, abuse, divorce, job loss or abrupt changes in our environment.
 I specialise in building your self-esteem so that you can have the healthy relationships you deserve.
 This may be through working with your panic, anxiety, sense of worthlessness or through making sense of your attachment style, relationship issues or bereavement or loss...there are lots of thoughts and feelings which get in the way.
 I aim to build a meaningful, compassionate and supportive relationship which enables you to explore how long-lasting change and a healthier way of being is possible for you.

 I trained and qualified with a BSc (Hons) in Counselling and Psychotherapy with the highly regarded Sherwood Psychotherapy Training Institute.
-Valued for it's indepth and rigorous training, it goes beyond the shorter courses and alternative degrees.
-It also considers a holistic approach to be important; this means that our thoughts, physical sensations and emotions need to be considered as they all play a part in forming who we are.
+Valued for it's indepth and rigorous training, it considers a holistic approach to be important; this means that our thoughts, physical sensations and emotions need to be considered as they all play a part in forming who we are.

 How I can help?

 I work with you to identify your thoughts and feelings, perhaps anxiety, depression, panic, guilt or shame.
 Then focus on understanding how or why those are impacting you and your relationships.
 We then work together to see how change is possible and support you through those changes.
-I firmly believe that positive change is possible through counselling; clients tell me that they are often surprised to realise how much they have changed through our work together.
+I firmly believe that positive change is possible; clients tell me that they are often surprised to realise how much they have changed through our work together.
 I've experienced change personally too, so if you need help to explore how change is possible for you, please ring or email me.

 As a professional, experienced Humanistic and Integrative Counsellor and Psychotherapist.
 I offer a range of therapeutic services based on the relational elements of therapeutic models including Person-centred, Psycho-dynamic, Gestalt, Human Development, Attachment, Affect theory and Contact in Relationship.

-Limited discounts are available for students who are currently undertaking a counselling qualification or those on low incomes.
+Discounts are available for Key Workers, students or those on low incomes.

 What to expect from our sessions

-When we meet face-to-face, my office is a warm and welcoming environment where you will be treated with respect.
-With disabled access and free parking nearby, I am located in Beeston, just a couple of minutes from the A52 and convenient for Derby, Nottingham, Stapleford, Chillwell Long Eaton, Wollaton, Bramcote, Derby and surrounding areas.
+When we meet face-to-face, my office is a warm and welcoming environment with disabled access and free parking nearby.
+I am located in Beeston, just a couple of minutes from the A52 and convenient for Derby, Nottingham, Stapleford, Chillwell Long Eaton, Wollaton, Bramcote, Derby and surrounding areas.
 There are excellent local transport links and disabled parking nearby.
 I have day time or evening appointments, Monday - Saturday.

 I offer a free telephone consultation for us to talk briefly about what you might bring to therapy.
 I also offer a initial 20 minute face-to-face session which enables us to meet and discuss how we might work together or a 50 minute session which allows time for a more detailed exploration of what brings you to counselling and the process of counselling itself.
 None of these commits you to ongoing therapy; that choice is yours.